 As a lung condition, ARDS can occur in both males and females.
 It’s not contagious and cannot be transferred from person to person.

 It’s not considered an inherited disease.
 It typically develops later in a person’s life.
 However, it’s important to note that ARDS is a byproduct of lung damage and can affect people of any age.

-ARDS is primarily caused by damage to tiny blood vessels in your lungs.
-Fluid from these tiny vessels leaks into the air sacs in your lungs.
-These air sacs are where your blood is oxygenated.
+ARDS is primarily caused by damage to the tiny blood vessels in your lungs.
+Fluid from these vessels leaks into the air sacs of the lungs.
+These air sacs are where oxygen enters and carbon dioxide is removed from your blood.
 When these air sacs fill with fluid, less oxygen gets to your blood.